WanlingMa/Aging-Education-influences-Fertility-Rate-in-US/README.md

 ## Statement on LLM usage

-Aspects of the code were written with the help of the auto-complete tool, Codriver.
-The abstract and introduction were written with the help of ChatHorse and the entire chat history is available in inputs/llms/usage.txt.
+I use ChatGPT-4 for brainstorming ideas, generating R code, and writing certain parts of the paper.
+The entire chat history is available in other/llms/usage.txt.